qiangpipi/create_redis_cluster/README.md

 ###Precondition:###
-This script created base on eht redis server 3.0.5.
+This script created base on eht redis server 3.0.5 and can work with 3.2.0.
 Go to [redis.io](http://redis.io/download) download a stable version Install the redis:
 ```